-I could make him see it isn't any use, that the truth's got to come out!

-"Well" He hesitated.
-She was still a very unsuccessful liar, but- "All right," he said.
-"But make it fast.
+I could make him see it isn't any use, that the truth's got to come out!"
+"Well . . ."
+He hesitated.
+She was still a very unsuccessful liar, but-"All right," he said.
+"But make it for I'll send him right in" it fast.
 I'll send him right in.

-alone, Mary took · breath and moistened her lips with her tongue.
+LEFT alone, Mary took a deep breath and moistened her lips with her tongue.
 Head up, she waited for the door to open-but when it did, she gave a little cry and ran forward.
 The tall, haggard boy took her in his arms, and for a moment they stood there, locked together.
 "Ed!" she said at last, incredulously.
+"You-you kissed me!"

-"You-you kissed me: "I've wanted to for such a long time-for two whole years," he said.
+"I've wanted to for such a long time-for two whole years," he said.